Andiystyler/AndiyScripts_esx_drugs/README.md

 Picking plants then you got harvest

-I dont claim this as my own i coded it in a diffrent way the bas and the idea comes form esx legacy
+I dont claim this as my own i coded it in a diffrent way the base and the idea comes from esx legacy

 Follow the license of https://github.com/esx-framework/esx-legacy